kubernetes/kubernetes/docs/kubectl.md

       --match-server-version=false: Require server version to match client version -n, --namespace="": If present, the namespace scope for this CLI request.
       --ns-path="/home/username/.kubernetes_ns": Path to the namespace info file that holds the namespace context to use for CLI requests.
       --patch="": A JSON document to override the existing resource.
-The resource is downloaded, then patched with the JSON, the re-updated
+The resource is downloaded, then patched with the JSON, the updated
   -s, --server="": The address of the Kubernetes API server
       --stderrthreshold=2: logs at or above this threshold go to stderr --token="": Bearer token for authentication to the API server.